AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

   - Click on the button "Create New"
   - Enter the destination route in the "Destination" box
-  - In the "Gateway Address" box, you will need to enter the AWS default gateway IP on subnet -gw-dmz-firewall
+  - In the "Gateway Address" box, you will need to enter the AWS default gateway IP on subnet -dmz-firewall

   .. note::

-    i.e. subnet CIDR for -gw-dmz-firewall is 10.66.0.96/28, thus the AWS default gateway IP on this subnet is 10.66.0.97
+    i.e. subnet CIDR for -dmz-firewall is 10.66.0.96/28, thus the AWS default gateway IP on this subnet is 10.66.0.97

   - Interface will be the LAN (port2)
   - Configure an appropriate admin distance if you expect overlapping routes that need to be prioritized